 - If XLP opens down more than 0.1% today, go long and exit on the close.

 Fairly simple rules.
-Here is the result from 2005 until present:
+Here is the result from 2005 until the present (2013):

 The equity curve:

-The biggest holdings in XLP are the second most boring stocks, after utilities: PG, PM, KO, WMT, PEP, MO, CVS, CL, COST and MDLZ.
+The biggest holdings in XLP are the second most boring stocks, after utilities: PG, PM, KO, WMT, PEP, MO, CVS, CL, COST, and MDLZ.